MayamaTakeshi/sip-lab/DOC.md

 # sip-lab Documentation

 Overview
-A nodejs module that helps to write functional tests for SIP systems (including media operations).
+A nodejs module that helps to write functional/integration tests for SIP systems (including media operations).
 It uses pjproject for SIP and media processing.

 It permits to: